JennEYoon/learn-mldl/tasks-learn.md

    * done - MS Word file and Markdown file - in CS231/hw1 folder.
    * done -- edited markdown file, Meetup Notes for 8/13/2019.

+#### Task 8/15/2019

+    * Find out how to add Google Backup & Sync temp files to .gitignore, so my local git won't say there are untracked files to add.